niklasw/pyTools/README.md

 # pyTools
-Small collection of python scripts/apps for recollection and re-use
+Small collection of python scripts/apps/modules for recollection and re-use.